sbmlteam/deviser/docs/src/source/defining_package.rst

-Figure :num:`fig-libsbml-class` shows a snapshot of libSBML class hierarchy corresponding to the :ref:`SBML snippet above<SBML-snippet-reaction>`.
+Figure :num:`fig-libsbml-class` shows a snapshot of libSBML class hierarchy corresponding to
+:ref:`SBML snippet 1 above<SBML-snippet-reaction>`.
 Note the correspondence of names and the getXYZ functions etc.

 .. _fig-libsbml-class: